[Dragonfly]

 C:\Users\Claypool\My Documents\Visual Studio 2022\Projects\SFML-2.6

-That way, the installation will work with the Visual Studio solution files that come with the Dragonfly tutorial.
+That way, the installation will work with the Visual Studio solution files that come with the Dragonfly tutorials.

 3. Install Dragonfly